 All trade receivables are shown net of an allowance for uncollectible accounts and estimated refunds.
-As of June 30, 2016, the allowance for uncollectible accounts for governmental activities was \$13,000.
+As of June 30, 2017, the allowance for uncollectible accounts for governmental activities was \$13,000 all related to the general fund.
 Grants are fully recognized as revenues when earned because the City expects to collect the amount in full within 60 days of earning the revenue.